Baron-Huang/TicMIL/README.md

 ## 🛠️ Getting Started

-To get started with **IDEI-PWC**, follow the installation instructions below.
+To get started with **IDI-PWC**, follow the installation instructions below.

 1. Clone the repo